-Winter is upon us, we are urging you to use your health services wisely at our busiest time of the year.
+We are urging you to use your health services wisely every day of the year.

 A survey of our adult Emergency Departments (EDs) has shown that many people are presenting with minor illness or injury.